 Back when WordPress introduced categories and tags, it was a popular practice to display category and tag clouds on your website.
 Remember those?
 Tag clouds aren’t really used anymore.
-Instead, you use these tools on the backend of your website to help you organize and display content in a useful manner.
+Instead, you use categories and tags on the backend of your website to help you organize and display content in a useful manner.

 If you’re not utilizing categories and tags as an organizational tool, you’re probably not fully understanding their purpose and you might be using them incorrectly.